10 Things to Do with Kids in Minneapolis Northwest This Summer

 A visit to Minneapolis Northwest in the summer isn’t complete without a stop at one of our exciting community festivals.
-First up is Chalkfest at Arbor Lakes, June 9 and 10, a very colorful and free, two-day street art festival that showcases 50 of the most talented chalk artists in the world.
-Come by to see the magic happen as the artists make giant chalk creations right on Main Street in Arbor Lakes.
-There’s also family fun to be had at Tater Daze in Brooklyn Park, Earle Brown Days in Brooklyn Center, Maple Grove Days, and Woof-a-Palooza – a perfect event for the four-legged members of your family.
-Read about the Top 10 Festivals and Events in Minneapolis Northwest for more summer events you can plan your visit around.
+There’s family fun to be had at Maple Grove Days July 11-15 with bed races, a parade, live music and dancing, infaltables and games, bean bag tournaments and much more.
+The Arbor Lakes Art Fair also takes place during Maple Grove Days.
+Also mark your calendar for Woof-a-Palooza – a perfect event for the four-legged members of your family.
+Read about the Top Festivals and Events in Minneapolis Northwest for more summer events you can plan your visit around.

 Get dancin’ during the Sounds of Summer concert series at Town Green.
 The series provides a variety of music weekday evenings all summer long, from country and classical, to rock and oldies.
 Several events are dedicated to kids’ music with performances by the Splatter Sisters and the Teddy Bear Band.
 Town Green also hosts Movies by Moonlight on Fridays at sunset, beginning mid-July.
 Bring a blanket and cuddle up with your kiddos as you watch a warm-hearted movie together under the stars.
 Past movies included Moana, Trolls, The Lego Batman Movie and The Princess Bride.

 3) Make a Splash